ruby-next/ruby-next/README.md

 require "ruby-next/language/bootsnap"
 ```

-**NOTE:** there is no way to invalidate the cache when you upgrade Ruby Next (e.g., due to the bug fixes), so you should do this manually.
+**NOTE:** There is no way to invalidate the cache when you upgrade Ruby Next (e.g., due to the bug fixes), so you should do this manually.

 ## `uby-next`